 The teacher should ask students to help generate hypotheses for the model lesson.
-An example of a thorough hypothesis that a sixth grader might generate after researching the topic might be, "If I bite a pepperoncini, then whole milk will work the fastest at cooling off my mouth, because the capsaicins that make the pepperoncini hot are soluble in fat."
+An example of a thorough hypothesis that a fourth grader might write is, "If I bite a pepperoncini, whole milk will work the fastest at cooling off my mouth, because the fat and protein in the milk will wash away the oils from the spice."